 At a Glance

-- Tasks: Collect funds, resolve disputes, and build credit files while analyzing customer accounts.
+- Tasks: Collect funds, resolve disputes, and build credit files while analysing customer accounts.

-- Company: Join a dynamic team in a corporate global environment focused on financial excellence.
+- Company: Join a dynamic global company focused on financial solutions and customer satisfaction.

-- Benefits: Enjoy a professional office setting with occasional travel and opportunities for growth.
+- Benefits: Enjoy flexible working options, competitive pay, and opportunities for professional growth.

 - Qualifications: 3+ years in credit management, strong analytical skills, and proficiency in Excel required.